Cornell Lab of Ornithology: Facilities

+The Cornell Lab of Ornithology is housed in the Imogene Powers Johnson Center for Birds and Biodiversity, which opened in the summer of 2003.
+It is approximately 4 miles from the Cornell University campus.
+Previously, it was located within the Lyman K. Stuart Observatory, near the current Visitor Center.

 The 300-acre Sapsucker Woods Sanctuary contains more than 5 miles of trails winding around Sapsucker Pond, on boardwalks, through wetlands and forest.
 More than 230 species of birds have been recorded in the sanctuary.
 Approximately 55,000 people visit the sanctuary and public areas of the Cornell Lab each year.

-In fall 2023, the Visitor Center underwent a multimillion-dollar redesign.
-It reopened in June 2024 with all new interactive exhibits.
-The Visitor Center is free to visit and accessible to all.
-The Visitor Center is open Tuesday through Sunday from 10:00 a.m. to 4:00 p.m. and closed on Mondays.
+In fall 2023, the Visitor Center underwent an extensive refurbishment.
+It reopened in June 2024 with new interactive exhibits.

 Organization

-The Lab is an administrative unit within Cornell University.
+The Cornell Lab of Ornithology is a nonprofit organization within Cornell University's College of Agriculture and Life Sciences.
 It has a separate 30-member Administrative Board that is appointed by the Cornell Board of Trustees.
-As of fiscal year 2023, the Lab has an annual budget of $45.4 million and income of $45.8 million.
+As of fiscal year 2025, 75% of the lab's revenue, totaling 51.5 million dollars, came from sponsors and members.
 It has 18 senior staff, which includes eight holding Cornell faculty appointments.

-Participatory Science
+Participatory science

 Collecting the observations of everyday birders for scientific use is a hallmark of the Lab.
 Birdwatchers of all ages and skill levels help gather the data needed to capture the big picture about the distribution and abundance of birds.
 Hundreds of thousands of people worldwide participate in the Lab's projects in the Center for Engagement in Science and Nature.
 The eBird project allows birders to report any of the Earth's more than 10,585 bird species to a single scientific database.
 As of July 2024, 127.5 million checklists have been recorded, reporting 10,826 species, from more than a million eBirders. eBird data and ground-breaking tools have formed the foundation for hundreds of scientific studies of birds.

 The Cornell Lab's other participatory-science projects take place in all seasons and include Project FeederWatch, NestWatch, and Celebrate Urban Birds.
-Every February, the Lab, the Audubon Society, and Birds Canada host the 4-day Great Backyard Bird Count. which takes place all over the world.
+Every February, the Lab, the Audubon Society, and Birds Canada host the 4-day Great Backyard Bird Count which takes place all over the world.
 The Cornell Lab also operates many Bird Cams which stream live video of nesting birds in the spring.

 Education

-The Lab's Bird Academy and K–12 curricula take education about birds and nature to students of all ages.
+The Lab's Bird Academy and curricula take education about birds and nature to students of all ages.
 Bird Academy is home to a series of self-paced online courses about woodpeckers, hummingbirds, how to paint birds, photograph birds, improve bird ID skills, and much more.
 K–12 materials are aimed at both students and teachers, assisting them in teaching and learning how to think like a scientist.